DanielLivingston32/JOKE-TELLER/README.md

 - Once your account is activated, you can copy your API key and paste it into the script.js file.

-- Line 18, replace 'config.MY_KEY' with your API key contained in single quotes.
+- Line 12, replace the api key given under 'key' section with your API key contained in single quotes.